MSOE-Supermileage/headsupdisplay/README.md

 1. Click File > New > Project from Version Control > GitHub
 2. Select the repo you want to clone, SM-Android
 3. To commit and push, click VCS > Commit Changes, put in a commit message and commit and push!

+- I don't remember how to configure VCS and GitHub in Android Studio but I am pretty sure it is straight forward!